In turbulent times, Tesco's new boss has something to build on

-LONDON (Reuters) - When the little known Ken Murphy takes over next year as CEO of Tesco (TSCO.L), Britain’s biggest retailer, he will inherit something current boss Dave Lewis did not have the luxury of when he joined in 2014 - a strategy and a stable business.
+LONDON, Oct 3 (Reuters) - When the little known Ken Murphy takes over next year as CEO of Tesco, Britain’s biggest retailer, he will inherit something current boss Dave Lewis did not have the luxury of when he joined in 2014 - a strategy and a stable business.

 But the 52-year-old veteran of healthcare retailing will still have to work hard for his $1.7 million a year salary, with Britain facing a potentially disruptive exit from the European Union and German discounters Aldi and Lidl grabbing market share from the country’s top supermarket chains.